 He says a major flaw of the model is that it would have to have a complaint made to it by a commonwealth agency or the commonwealth government and it would be precluded from investigating whistleblower claims or concerns raised by the integrity commission itself.

-The Centre for Public Integrity has indicated the proposed model would be the “weakest watchdog in the country” in a new report.
+The Centre for Public Integrity has indicated that the proposed model would be the “weakest watchdog in the country” in a new report.